Overview

 • Zipfian Subsampling: Implemented a probabilistic rejection sampling layer that downsamples frequent words (like “the” or “of”) on-the-fly, strictly adhering to the original Mikolov et al. paper’s distribution.

-3. Modern Production Tooling
+3. Modern Tooling

 This project uses a strict “software 2.0” stack: